artursem/beat-hub/README.md

 ## General info

 Next.js application allowing user to search for information on recording artists.
-Home page offers staticly generated charts of top streamed artists and albums of the current week.
-Searchbar provides easy way to look up bands.
-App fetches data from [REST API](https://developer.napster.com/api/v2.2) and displays artists' photos and bio as well as top albums and similar artists.
+Home page offers charts of top streamed artists and albums of the current week built with incremental static regeneration.
+Search box provides easy way to look up bands.
+App fetches data from [REST API](https://developer.napster.com/api/v2.2) and displays artists' photos and bio as well as top albums and list of similar artists.
 Library functionality allows adding bands to favourites list, which is saved in local storage.

 ## Demo